ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 It's worth noting that the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_.
 What this ultimately meant for me was that I counted a CSCI course towards my breath requirement in order to fulfill it by my 6th semester.

 It's also worth noting that the Committee may add additional requirements to Concurrent Degree candidacy based on your application.
-In my case, I was required to take additional breadth courses in my 7th semester because the Committee asked that I take more breadth courses outside of my concentration department.

 # Courses

-These are all of the courses that went towards my Concurrent Degree application.
-Note that there are more courses here than are necessary to complete the requirements by the 6th semester.
+Below are all of the courses that went towards my Concurrent Degree application.

+## Course Plan

+I had a somewhat unusual course plan during my first three years, and my unexpected leave of absence in Fall 2019 complicated my degree completion a bit further—I almost gave up on candidacy after I returned from leave—but then I stretched the requirements to their limits to get accepted into the program in my sixth semester.

+(Specifically, I counted a CSCI course towards my breath requirement in order to fulfill it by my 6th semester.
+This was allowed because _technically_ the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_.
+It's worth noting though that I was asked by the Committee to take additional breadth courses in my seventh semester because they really did want to see the breadth courses placed outside of my concentration department.)

 |        Semester |    Course     | Title |
 |----------------:|:-------------:|:------|